Phone: (209) 946-2575

 |EMGT 195||Engineering Management Synthesis||4|

 |ENGR 030||Engineering and Computing Ethics in Society||3|

-Each student works with their advisor to develop a customized set of Engineering Discipline electives to meet student specific goals and objectives.
+Each student works with their advisor to develop a customized set of Engineering Discipline electives to meet student specific goals and objectives as necessary to fulfill the 45 engineering unit minimum.
 The Engineering Management website describes potential sets of electives for different career paths.